Jason Cadee

 INTERNATIONAL EXPERIENCE

-In 2014 Jason Cadee played in New Zealand for the Super City Rangers and led the league in scoring with 26.7 points and also collected 3.6 rebounds, and 4.2 assists across 13 games.
+Cadee joined the Super City Rangers for the 2014 New Zealand NBL season, playing his first season in New Zealand, and he led the league in scoring with 26.7 points while also averaging 3.6 rebounds and 4.2 assists across 13 games.

 COLLEGE